 Navarro Vineyards 2016 Anderson Valley Late Harvest Cluster Select Muscat Blanc

-Navarro took Best of Mendocino County for their sweet Late Harvest white wine that judges declared this sweet wine “Perfect!” and as “Pure liquid diamonds.”
-Best sipped with Chef Daniel Kedan’s, of Backyard, candy cap mushroom kettle corn.
+Navarro took Best of Mendocino County for their sweet Late Harvest white wine that judges declared “perfect” and “pure liquid diamonds.”
+Best sipped with Chef Daniel Kedan’s candy cap mushroom kettle corn.